 Like all not-for-profit cultural institutions, we are fundamentally chartered for the purpose of education.
-We propose to continue, as we have since 1985, to hire practicing artists to work in the New York City school system under the aegis of Sequential Art for Kids and develop new ways for our materials to serve as the basis of curriculum development.
+Since 1985, Franklin Furnace has hired practicing artists to work in the New York City school system under the aegis of its Sequential Art for Kids program to develop new ways for avant-garde art to serve as the basis of curriculum development.

 Franklin Furnace has had an indelible impact upon art by launching the careers of artists whose work has influenced art and cultural discourse.
 Franklin Furnace often premieres artists in New York who later emerge as art world stars: Ida Applebroog, Tanya Barfield, Eric Bogosian, David Cale, Patty Chang, Willie Cole, Sue de Beer, Nicole Eisenman, Karen Finley, Coco Fusco, Kate Gilmore, Guillermo Gomez-Peña, Ann Hamilton, Mona Hatoum, Murray Hill, Jenny Holzer, Tehching Hsieh, Barbara Kruger, Sherrie Levine, Liza Lou, Taylor Mac, Robbie McCauley, Shirin Neshat, Rashaad Newsome, Lorraine O'Grady, Clifford Owens, William Pope.L, Liz Magic Laser, Emily Roysdon, Dread Scott, James Siena, Theodora Skipitares, Michael Smith, Annie Sprinkle, Krzysztof Wodiczko, and Paul Zaloom, among hundreds of others.
 Franklin Furnace's website reaches an international audience of every stripe, including artists, arts professionals, scholars and the general public; its social networking presence on Facebook, Twitter, Vimeo, Instagram and its blog reaches out to young audiences.